 - To the guys who cranked the Licensed to Ill Beasty Boys album at 6am, THANKS!
 The loud music blasting from your truck set the fun atmosphere and attitude for the rest of the day.

-- Upon “GO”, it was interesting to watch 57 teams comprising of almost 150 people split into two different directions.
+- Upon “GO”, it was interesting to watch 57 teams composed of almost 150 people split into two different directions.
 Over the past year doing Triathlons where there is only one way to go… this was different.

 - And in about 15 seconds our mass group split again with one taking the gravel car path while we, team Roadkill, decided to jump off that path and bushwhack straight up the hilltop.